vincmazet/bip/_sources/labs/lab1.md

 * Define a figure with as many subplots as images with `matplotlib.pyplot.subplots`.

-* Show each images onto this figure.
+* Dispaly each images in a specific subplot.
+  Use an automatic way by using a for loop on the list creater earlier.

 (lab1:synth-image)=